Rahwa-Kiros/Automated-image-based-phenotyping/README.md

 ## python scripts

 #### image_cropper.py
-This script utilizes the PlantCV library to crop image for further analyses. the class in the scripet is import to the main function to run unsig srguments.
+This script utilizes the PlantCV library to crop image for further analyses.
+To run the code open teminal and execure the following command
+##### "python <script_name>"

 #### multi_plantworkflow.py
 This script utilizes PlantCV, a Python library designed for multi plant image analysis, to process images in a specified directory.
 It performs tasks such as thresholding, masking, and size analysis.
 Results are saved in JSON format for each processed image.